andi23rosca/andi.dev/content/blog/solid-resource-storage.md

 	- solidjs
 ---

-Data locality is nice until it isn't.

-Solid provides `createResource` that gives you a few niceties out of the box for working with async data.
-Stuff like automatic refetching on reactivity changes, signals for checking if the fetch is in progress or has finished, and of course `Suspense` which can't be triggered any other way than through a resource.
+Solid provides a `createResource` function that gives you a few niceties out of the box for working with async data.

+Stuff like:
+- automatic refetching on reactivity changes
+- signals for checking if the data is loading
+- and of course, `Suspense`.

+`Suspense` can't be triggered any other way, so most solid apps are going to be using resources extensively.

-The drawback is that `createResources` pushes you into a pattern of data locality, where the data is only being used in the component that defined the resources (or it's children).
+The drawback is that `createResource` pushes you into a pattern of data locality, where the data is only being used in the component that defined the resources (or it's children).

+> Data locality is nice until it isn't

-Most complex web-apps make use of a global state, and this pattern makes it clunky to properly sync the data between global and local.
+Most complex web-apps make use of a global state, and tying data management and fetching to components makes it clunky to properly sync data between global and local.

 A naive first approach for achieving this syncing might look like this: